Fakser/Multidimensional-Clustering/README.md

 yeah cool, it just works.

 But does it?
-It turns out that clustering is mased on some CRAZY MATHEMATICS like simple mean<br>
+It turns out that clustering is based on some CRAZY MATHEMATICS like simple mean<br>
 ![picsimplemean](./to_readme/images-(3).png)<br>
 and geometric distance between two points<br>
 ![picdistance](./to_readme/unnamed.png)<br>